How to Stay Out of a Truck’s Blind Spots: 5 Steps

 What to Do if You Are Injured in a Truck Accident

 Large trucks tend to be involved in more serious collisions.
 Given the size and weight of big trucks, they tend to cause real devastation.
 If you or someone you love gets hurt by a big truck, do not trust the trucking company to do the right thing.
 Federal Motor Carrier Safety Regulations are complicated, and not all lawyers understand them.

-Contact an experienced Long Island truck accident attorney who knows trucking accident cases and knows how to protect your rights.
+Contact an experienced Long Island truck accident attorney or a commercial truck lawyer for accident Floral Park who knows trucking accident cases and knows how to protect your rights.
+A dedicated team of legal representatives could help you understand your legal options, the value of your claim, and the compensation you could expect.
+In some cases, economic and non-economic damages might be available to you if you file a claim or open a lawsuit against the liable party or parties.
 With someone available to talk 24/7 and no fee unless you recover, you have nothing to lose by contacting an experienced Nassau County truck accident lawyer.
 Call the Law Office of Cohen & Jaffe, LLP at (866) 878-6774 to discuss your case today.